CESM-Development/CAM2CESM_TestConvert/test_translation_outline.md

 - `-cosp`: COSP diagnostic outputs.
 Can be added to any compset, but none of them enable it by default due to the cost.

 - `-microphys`: Change microphysics.
-Usually implied by the `-phys` option, so this is only needed to turn on MG2 until the CAM5.5 or CAM6 compsets are defined.
+Usually a correct value is implied by the `-phys` option, so this is only needed to turn on MG2, until CAM5.5 or CAM6 compsets are defined with MG2 as the new default.
 (ACME only has MG1.5, but will very likely get MG2 at some point.)

-- `-rad`: Only needed to test that RRTMG works with CAM4.
-(CESM doesn't officially support this, but there are some papers based on this combination, and it's easy to maintain.)
+- `-rad`: Used to test that RRTMG works with CAM4.
+(CESM doesn't officially support this, but there are some WACCM and CARMA papers based on this combination, and it's easy to maintain.)

 - `-camiop`: Generates IOP files for later use by SCAM.
 Needed for translation of the TSC tests.

 - `-psubcols`: Turns on subcolumns.
 The infrastructure is complete, but none of the schemes that use subcolumns are complete from a scientific perspective, so there is no compset.
-Nonetheless, we test the infrastructure by checking that subcolumns that are just copies of the original columns get bit-for-bit answers with the non-subcolumnized model.
+Nonetheless, we test the infrastructure with a "copy" scheme that tests that the infrastructure and data rearrangement itself does not affect answers.

 - `-prog_species`/`-usr_mech_infile`: Custom chemistry mechanisms.
   `-prog_species` will create a custom chemistry mechanism based on the chemical